✨ NEW · Bare Metal Servers with 20G Dedicated Unmetered Bandwidth → read more ✨ NEW · 20G Dedicated Unmetered Servers → STATUS

 • What is Netrouting DDoS Protection

-• Why does bare metal offer more consistent performance than virtualized hosting?
+• Why bare metal servers offer more consistent performance than virtualized hosting servers?

 • What workloads are best suited for bare metal servers?